Deep Time Detour

 - Stunning examples of the animals that emerged in Colorado After the Asteroid that led to the rise of mammals

-Stroll through six exhibit zones to encounter the Stegosaurus, Ceratosaurus, Deinonychosaur, Triceratops, Tylosaurus and more in their ancient settings.
-With lifelike replicas, hands-on displays, and photo ops throughout, this immersive experience encourages visitors of all ages to contemplate the ever-changing status of life on Earth.
+Explore six immersive exhibit zones featuring the Stegosaurus, Ceratosaurus, Deinonychosaur, Triceratops, Tylosaurus, and more in their ancient environments.
+With lifelike replicas, hands-on displays, and photo opportunities throughout, Deep Time Detour invites visitors of all ages to experience Colorado’s prehistoric past in an entirely new way.

 Entrance